Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Abstract

 In systems that use orthogonal frequency division multiplexing (OFDM), some sub-carriers are designated as reserved and are not allowed to transmit signals \cite{IEEE_std}.
 For instance, the direct current sub-carrier is specifically allocated, known as spectrally null constrained (SNC), to prevent any discrepancies in the D/A and A/D converters during radio frequency transmission \cite{Zhou_2020}.
 The increasing need for OFDM or multi-carrier CDMA sequences with spectrum null constraints, also known as non-contiguous sequences, is primarily motivated by their potential applications in cognitive radio (CR) communications \cite{Hamilton}.
-In OFDM-based CR transmissions, secondary users are constrained by transmitting on sub-carriers that are not being used by primary users.
+Transmission on sub-carriers not used by primary users constrains secondary users in OFDM based CR transmissions.
 The Third-Generation Partnership Project Long-Term Evolution enhanced licenced-assisted access and the New Radio in Unlicenced (NR-U) implemented interlaced transmission, with the null locations of the SNC sequences being regularly distributed (although the nulls in NR-U are unevenly spaced).
-Furthermore, when employing the CCC as omnidirectional precoding for a non-uniform rectangular array, it is necessary to consider the spectral null constraint \cite{Su_2019, Sahin}.
+It is also important to think about the SNC when using the CCC as omnidirectional precoding for a rectangular array that is not all the same size \cite{Su_2019}.
 In the IEEE P802.15.4z standard, the average power permitted in ultra-wide-band is very low.
 Therefore, the sequence design will consider the inclusion of null to decrease the average power.
 To summarise, several situations in sequence design require the use of null constraints.